Cash Advance Apps

 Negative

-Many users complain about difficulties in canceling their subscriptions with Klover, often mentioning unauthorized charges even after they believe they have canceled.
-A recurring issue is the app continuing to charge monthly fees despite users' attempts to unsubscribe or delete their accounts.
-Frustration is compounded by unresponsive customer service and the inability to access accounts to manage subscriptions.
-The sentiment is overwhelmingly negative, with users feeling trapped and financially burdened by a service they no longer wish to use.
+Many users complain about difficulties in canceling their subscriptions with Klover.
+They report unauthorized charges continuing even after attempts to cancel, with some stating that the app keeps charging monthly fees despite account closure requests.
+The process to cancel seems cumbersome, with users mentioning unresponsive customer service and being unable to log in to manage their accounts.
+The sentiment is overwhelmingly negative, with users feeling trapped by a service they no longer wish to use.

 App reviews talking about Subscription Cancellation: